dylan-lang/opendylan/documentation/library-reference/source/common-dylan/transcendentals.rst

    :parameter y: An instance of type :drm:`<number>`.
    :value z: An instance of type :drm:`<number>`.

-   Returns the Euclidian distance without unnecessary overflow or underflow.
+   Returns the Euclidean distance without unnecessary overflow or underflow.

 .. method:: hypot
    :specializer: <single-float>, <single-float>

-   Returns the Euclidian distance as a :drm:`<single-float>` without unnecessary overflow or underflow.
+   Returns the Euclidean distance as a :drm:`<single-float>` without unnecessary overflow or underflow.

 .. method:: hypot
    :specializer: <double-float>, <double-float>

-   Returns the Euclidian distance as a :drm:`<double-float>` without unnecessary overflow or underflow.
+   Returns the Euclidean distance as a :drm:`<double-float>` without unnecessary overflow or underflow.

 .. method:: hypot